Do you want to know how to sell on eBay?

 All new sellers are limited by two factors: the sheer amount of items they can have for sale, and their overall value.
 It goes in the realm of $1000 in total, for 10 items, or so I believe.

-As you move up the ladder, those limits will increase, and eBay even allows you to request upping your hard cap every month.
+As you move up the ladder, those limits will increase, and eBay even allows you to request up your hard cap every month.

 If you want to check out your monthly limitations, select “My eBay” found in the top right corner.
 Now, just scroll down, select “Sell” and the list will expand.
 Finally, just select “All Selling.”